This article is used to record the exercise answers of the book Secrets of the Javascript Ninja-Manning

 var samurai = getSamurai("Toyotomi");

-method, “use strict” is used.
-So we can not change the value of samurai througharguments
+getSamuraimethod, “use strict” is used.
+So we can not change the value of samurai throughargumentsarguments.
+But in the second method, we can change it throughtargumentsWhen running the following code, which of the assertions will pass?

 1